usnistgov/optbayesexpt/_sources/quickstart.rst.txt

     2. From the green Code button, select Download zip from the drop down menu.
     3. Unzip the optbayesexpt-master.zip file.
-    4. Move into the unzipped directory/folder
+    4. Move into the unzipped directory/folder.
+This is your source directory.
         - ``> cd optbayesexpt-master``  on linux
         - On Windows, click into unipped folder, e.g. ``optbayesexpt-master`` and then File --> Open Windows Power Shell.

 Installation
 ------------